code-q-web-factory/Neos-Skeleton/docs/GETTING_STARTED.md

 #### Run the project locally

-5. Start your database server and create a new database with the encoding **utf8mb4** and the collation **utf8mb4_unicode_ci** (Be careful: Don't confuse it with *utf8mb4_general_ci*, which is the default for some database management tools.
+8. Start your database server and create a new database with the encoding **utf8mb4** and the collation **utf8mb4_unicode_ci** (Be careful: Don't confuse it with *utf8mb4_general_ci*, which is the default for some database management tools.
 This can lead to hard-to-debug issues later on.)
-6. Start the local server in the terminal:
+9. Start the local server in the terminal:
     ```
     ./flow server:run
     ```
-7. Setup the database configuration at [http://127.0.0.1:8081/setup](http://127.0.0.1:8081/setup) and import the initial content from your package.
+10. Setup the database configuration at [http://127.0.0.1:8081/setup](http://127.0.0.1:8081/setup) and import the initial content from your package.
+11. To improve performance in a development context you can freeze packages.
+Any modification of files in those packages won't be tracked.
+    ```
+    ./flow package:freeze
+    ./flow package:unfreeze --package-key=${NEOS_PACKAGE_NAME}
+    ./flow flow:cache:flush --force
+    ```

 #### Configure your project

-8. Configure the Google Analytics tracking code in [Production/Settings.yaml](DistributionPackages/CodeQ.Site/Configuration/Production/Settings.yaml) in the format `UA-XXXXXXXX-X`
 9. German is the default language, you can adapt it in [Settings.Language.yaml](DistributionPackages/CodeQ.Site/Configuration/Settings.Language.yaml)
+12. Configure the Google Analytics tracking code in [Production/Settings.yaml](DistributionPackages/CodeQ.Site/Configuration/Production/Settings.yaml) in the format `UA-XXXXXXXX-X`
-10. In the Neos administration, you can find a page "Page not found", which is shown every time a page couldn't be found.
+13. In the Neos administration, you can find a page "Page not found", which is shown every time a page couldn't be found.
 Feel free to add content here.

 #### Start developing

-11. Copy your preferred frontend tooling into Resources/Public/Frontend and adopt the include assets paths in [Settings.IncludeAssets.yaml](DistributionPackages/CodeQ.Site/Configuration/Settings.IncludeAssets.yaml)
+14. Copy your preferred frontend tooling into Resources/Public/Frontend and adopt the include assets paths in [Settings.IncludeAssets.yaml](DistributionPackages/CodeQ.Site/Configuration/Settings.IncludeAssets.yaml)
-12. Create your own document and content node types and add the styles to your CSS.
+15. Create your own document and content node types and add the styles to your CSS.

 #### Tip:
 Folow the [Code Q Code Conventions](https://docs.google.com/document/d/13ykoM0Ta2qJvO_6BYa-DIsx7_MxFsInOSbJqJHuINBw/edit?usp=sharing) and validate your code with